rkoeninger/ShenScript/README.md

 # Shen for JavaScript

 An implementation of the [Shen Language](http://www.shenlanguage.org) by [Mark Tarver](http://marktarver.com/) for JavaScript.
-Built for modern browsers using the [latest features](https://github.com/lukehoban/es6features) of the ES6 standard.
+Built for modern browsers and recent versions of Node, requiring the [latest features](https://github.com/lukehoban/es6features) of the ECMAScript standard.

 ## Project State